Introduction: The Evolving Chain-of-thought

 least-to-most-prompting

-While this apporach makes a lot of sense as it’s just like how humans solve complex problems, it’s worth noting that their results show that there are two iportant considerations to make: 1.
-How trivial is to decompose the task; and 2.
-How many steps are needed to solve the problem.
-They show for example that on the GSM8K dataset, least-to-prompt significantly improves on CoT only on questions that require at least 5 reasoning steps.
+They show for example that on the GSM8K dataset (Grade School Math), least-to-prompt significantly improves on CoT only on questions that require at least 5 reasoning steps.
 It kinda makes sense.
 Think of the problem of last-letter concatenation.
 If the inputs has 2-3 words, one pass with CoT is likely to suffice.
 But for 10 words, the LLM is likely to get lost somehwere in the middle.
 Decomposing the problem to 10 sub-problems is expensive but likely lead to the right solution. (they actually reported 100% accuracy on this task)

 Plan-and-Solve Prompting (ACL 2023)

-Paper: Plan-and-Solve Prompting: Improving Zero-Shot Chain-of-Thought Reasoning by Large Language Models Code: https://github.com/agi-edgerunners/plan-and-solve-prompting
+Paper: Plan-and-Solve Prompting: Improving Zero-Shot Chain-of-Thought Reasoning by Large Language Models

-Let’s see an example.
-Coin Flip is a toy symbolic reasoning reasining task introduced in the original CoT paper.
+Coin Flip is a toy symbolic reasoning task introduced in the original CoT paper.
 This task asks the model to answer whether a coin is still heads up after people either flip or don’t flip the coin (e.g., “A coin is heads up.
 Phoebe flips the coin.
 Osvaldo does not flip the coin.
 Is the coin still heads up?” → “no”).
 The following table from the paper shows how adjustments to the prompt can have a significant impact on the results.(text-davinci-003 is an older openai model from the GPT-3 family, not competitive today)

 plan-and-solve-coin-flip